*Updated for 2018

 Music being the universal language, it leaves no barriers for the world to venture the unexplored destinations.
 Add in the high or trance one experiences with enticing music, and one is not far from a journey to nirvana.
 The whole world today has music enthusiasts coming together to reveal the joy of music, yet there is one place that only amplifies this worldliness to another level altogether, Europe!
 As if the music daze was not enough, you have some more dope locales upping this rendezvous.
 If a music festival somewhere in the world has been on your bucket list this year, it’s got to be in the lands of Europe!

-Take a cue from these top 20 music festivals in Europe that will leave you wooed.
+Take a cue from these top 20 music festivals in Europe for 2018 that will leave you wooed.